 When action="timer:nnn", you must provide an additional attribute, type, to specify how the timer works.
-You can set type to either timeout or nomove.
+You can set type to either timeout, notyping, or nomove.
 If type="timeout", the timer interval begins after the page is loaded.

-If type="nomove", the timer resets each time the user moves the mouse.
-In the following example, the "InactivityTimeout" event is generated once the user has been inactive for 10 seconds.
+In the following example, the "InactivityTimeout" event is generated once the user has been inactive for 10 seconds: